t-will-gillis/automate-the-org/.github/templates/pr_template_add_update.md

       - Adjust the cron schedule as needed for your project (https://crontab.cronhub.io/).
       - Current cron is scheduled to run Fridays at 0700 UTC, every week except in July and December.
     - `github-actions/workflow-configs/add-update-label-weekly-config.yml`
-      - Configure specific values where shown on the config YML, but do not edit the keys or change the formatting except as explicitly noted.
-      - The `labels` section includes lists of label key values that represent actual repo labels:
+      - This workflow is designed for adaptability and includes configuration variables that can be customized to suit the specific conditions of your project.
+All available variables are listed in the accompanying config.yml file.
+      - Each variable is assigned a default value.
+Before running the workflow, review each of these variables carefully and update their values to reflect your repository’s actual structure and desired behavior.
+Configure the values only as indicated.
+Do not edit the variable keys or change the file formatting, otherwise the workflow may crash or behave unexpectedly.
+      - The **Labels and label placeholders used by this workflow** section
+        - The `labels:` referenced in this section include two categories of labels, following:
-        - The `required:` section shows label placeholder keys that are essential to the workflow.
-Each label key must be mapped to an actual label name used in your repo, but do not change the key itself.
+          - The `required:` section lists label placeholder keys that are essential to the workflow.
+Each must map- exactly- to an actual label in your project.
-        - The `filtering:` section includes keys to labels which, when added to an issue, tell the workflow to omit the issue from the update checks.
+          - The `filtering:` section specifies a list of labels that exclude certain issues from the update checks.
+When the workflow encounters an issue with any of these labels, it will omit the issue from processing.
 In other words, an issue that is labeled with one of the 'filtering' labels will be ignored by the workflow.
-Match each label key shown with an actual label name.
-If you do not need a value, replace it with "".
-        - Preliminary label names may be shown.
-Confirm that all label names shown here exist in your repo or change as needed.
+          - All label names are shown in "double quotes", and each must map exactly to an existing label in your repo.
-      - Configure the values for `timeframes:` referring to the notes in this section.
+          - See the config.yml for additional instructions.
+      - The **Time thresholds (in days)** section
+        - The `timeframes:` section defines placeholder keys that represent time thresholds, measured in days.
+Each issue’s update status is determined by comparing the assignee’s most recent activity timestamp against these defined thresholds.
+        - Default values are provided and **can be used as-is without modifications**.
+See the config.yml for detailed explanations and, only if needed, for instructions for customizing these values.
+      - The **Project Board status-column configuration** section
-      - Configure the `projectBoard:` column-status names.
-Similar to the labels section, confirm the default values shown or where needed change to match your Project Board.
-Do not delete or edit the keys themselves.
+        - The `projectBoard:` section defines placeholder keys representing Project Board status-column names.
+Similar to the required labels, each placeholder status-column key must map exactly to a status-column on your Project Board.
-      - Configure any remaining values as needed.
+        - Change the values as needed for an exact match, and ensure the status-column value is in double quotes.
+      - The **Bot configuration** section should not need any edits.
+      - The **Bot comment template** section includes the optional variable `teamSlackChannel`: Add your team's Slack Channel (once again in "double quotes") if you want this info on the Bot comment template.
     - `github-actions/workflow-configs/templates/add-update-instructions-template.md`
       - We recommend keeping this version.
 If needed, edit using markdown syntax.